 This post may contain affiliate links.

-Take out the dough and knead it just to get the feel.
+Transfer dough onto counter and knead it just to get the feel.
+Use a scraper if it sticks, but don’t add anymore flour.
 I have granite counters and don’t find the need to use flour for this last kneading.
 You can also just hold the dough in your hands and fold it onto itself a few times without setting it down.
 Place the dough into an greased bowl or container and cover with plastic wrap or the container lid.
+I use these wonderful tall plastic lidded containers that are perfect for dough.
 Let rise for 1 hour.

 After it has risen, remove dough and flatten with your hands creating a rectangle.
 Divide the dough into 15, 16, or 24 pieces.

-Shape rolls by taking each piece, and forming into balls by rolling them palm side down counterclockwise on your counter until a tight ball forms.
+Shape rolls by taking each piece, and roll palm side down counterclockwise on your counter until a tight ball forms.
 Pinch the bottom closed to seal.
 Or, you can flatten each piece slightly and roll it up then pinch seam closed.
 Or, you can flatten slightly, fold top halfway down and then bottom up pinching seam closed.
-Then transfer to pan of your choice.
-Make it interesting and do all three!
+Transfer rolls onto baking pan of choice seam side down.

 Bake rolls for 15 – 20 minutes until golden brown.
 The time will depend on which pan you used.
 Remove rolls from pan and place on rack to cool.
 If you chose not to use an egg wash prior to baking you can now brush the tops with some melted butter to create flavor and shine.
 If you choose to do nothing that is okay too.
 I do nothing.